ReifyAB/reify.se/_posts/programming/2014-10-11-the-way-i-understand-types.md

 representable value, and it has the value "3".

 So we could say that "3" is of type Value, Number, Representable, and BeingTheNumber3.

+# What do we use types for?

+## Dispatching

-We need to dispatch on those types at some point if we want to manipulate values.
+We need to dispatch on those types at some point if we want to manipulate values in our program.

-One way to go is to keep all that information in the value itself, and do a so-called dynamic dispatch: at runtime, simply look at the value and see what properties it has.
+One way to go is to keep all that information in the value itself, and do a so-called **dynamic dispatch**: at runtime, simply look at the value and see what properties it has.
 If it is missing the property you need, well that's a so-called type error.

-Another way to do that is to do the dispatch statically.
+Another way to do that is to do a **static dispatch**.
 A program is made of variables that when running will hold values.
 They are called variables because over time they will hold different values.
 A variable has the type of the union of the types of all the values it